wuvt/wuvt-site/features.md

 Here's a list of required features.
 If they aren't in this list, they won't be implemented.

 # Admin interface:
+- Main things: manage pages, manage posts, manage categories, manage users, manage media, "settings (catch-all for random utilities)"
-- Posts must be assigned one category (or subcategory) to be filed under (e.g. for Woove, News/Sports/Weather) OR be static pages.
-Dynamic pages (e.g. for quicktrack) are not modifiable by users.
+- Posts: must be assigned one category (or subcategory) to be filed under (e.g. for Woove, News/Sports/Weather).
+Posts may or may not be published, and this status may change at any time.
+The date on the post should be the date at which it was first published.
+Posts can be optionally flagged as "front page". "front page" posts are displayed on wuvt.vt.edu, sorted reverse-chronologically
-- Posts may optionally be added to the front page, which aggregates content of all sections, sorted by date
-- Posts may be either published or unpublished, and this state may change at any time
+- Pages: are either static or dynamic.
+Dynamic pages (e.g. for quicktrack) are not modifiable by users, but the page should appear in page/category listings.
+Posts may optionally be added to the front page, which aggregates content of all sections, sorted by date.
+Pages may also be published/unpublished, and this state may change at any time
+- Categories: may optionally have one parent.
+Admins must be able to manage these by add/edit/delete/reorder/change parent.
+If you "edit" the name of a category, all posts filed under that category should point to the same category with the new name.
+- Media: users must be able to upload any images or other media and include uploaded images in their posts/pages
-- Need a way to bulk-import everything from Joomla (preferably including users)
+- Settings: Need a way to bulk-import everything from Joomla (preferably including users)
+- Users are either "admin" or non-admin.
+Admins can manage categories (add/edit/delete/reorder/change parent) and manage users (add/edit/delete/change password/change role/lock).
+Users must have: email, password, admin/non-admin flag, locked/unlocked flag, user ID (numerical, can't be changed)
+- Settings: should include a kludge "import from Joomla" utility, hopefully this will only need to be used once.
+Separate DB export would be nice.

 # Main site:
 - The front page is sorted by date (with most recent posts first), and paginated